CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification.md

 2. Player Requirements
    1. The player character shall be represented by a unique, unmistakable symbol.
    2. The player shall always be visible on the screen.
+   3. The main screen will be updated upon entering a new room, but the player will "remember" how the prior rooms were left.
 3. Graphics/UI Requirements
    1. Our game shall update at a rate of 30 frames per second.
    2. Our game shall have a easily traversed main menu and corresponding sub-menus to access game play, statistics, and other similar pages.